esolace88/esolace88/README.md

 -------------

-This initial project, hosted on Github, was undertaken as a recreational endeavor and a platform to showcase my technical proficiency in cloud computing.
+This initial project, hosted on Github, was a recreational endeavor and a platform to showcase my technical proficiency in cloud computing.
 I intend to add a series of projects to refine my capabilities further, particularly emphasizing my aptitude for executing tasks optimally and efficiently.
 Stay tuned for these forthcoming demonstrations of my expertise, as they promise to be both innovative and enlightening.

 ##Skills and Experience:
 * ⛈ AWS / Azure